-• Students must meet general graduation requirements to qualify for honors diplomas:
+Students must meet general graduation requirements to qualify for Honors diplomas:

-Math 4 units Science 4 units, including 2 units of advanced science Social Studies 4 units World Languages 2 units of one world language Electives 4 units of career-technical courses GPA 3.5 on a 4.0 scale

-ACT/SAT/Work Keys ACT: 27 or higher/SAT: 1280 or higher/WorkKeys: 6 or higher on Reading for Information and 6 or higher on Applied Mathematics Field Experience Complete a field experience and document the experience in a portfolio specific to the student's area of focus.
+Math 4 units Science 4 units, including 2 units of advanced science Social Studies 4 units World Languages 2 units of one world language Electives 4 units of career-technical courses GPA 3.5 on a 4.0 scale ACT/SAT/Work Keys ACT: 27 or higher/SAT: 1280 or higher/WorkKeys: 6 or higher on Reading for Information and 6 or higher on Applied Mathematics Field Experience Complete a field experience and document the experience in a portfolio specific to the student's area of focus.
 Portfolio Develop a comprehensive portfolio of work-based on the student's field experience or a topic that is related to the student's area of focus.

-Additional Assessments Earn an industry-recognized credential or achieve proficiency benchmark for appropriate Ohio Career-Technical Competency Assessment or equivalent.
+Additional Assessments Earn an industry-recognized credential or achieve proficiency benchmark for Assessments appropriate Ohio Career-Technical Competency Assessment or equivalent.

-National Technical Honor Society
+• National Technical Honor Society

-Each year the Greene County Career Center will select students for our chapter of the National Technical Honor Society who demonstrate excellent student achievement and attendance, positive attitudes toward work and others, dependability, and good citizenship.
+Each year the Greene County Career Center will select second year students for induction into the National Technical Honor Society.
+Students must demonstrate excellence in student achievement and attendance, positive attitudes toward work and others, dependability, and good citizenship.
+Exceptions for extended illness may be appealed to the Director.